zhangjunpeng411/CSmiR/README.md

 CSmiR.R: Utility functions for exploring cell-specific miRNA regulation.

+CSmiRsyn.R: Utility functions for exploring cell-specific miRNA synergism.

-Case_study.R: Running scripts for exploring cell-specific miRNA regulation
+Case_study.R: Running scripts for exploring cell-specific miRNA regulation.

 ## The usage of CSmiR
 Paste all files into a single folder (set the folder as the directory of R environment), the workflow of CSmiR is implemented in CSmiR.R.
 The users can simply run the scripts as follows.